awsdocs/amazon-rekognition-developer-guide/doc_source/API_ValidationData.md

 Contains the Amazon S3 bucket location of the validation data for a model training job\.

-The validation data includes error information for individual JSON Lines\.
-For more information, see *Debugging a Failed Model Training* in the Amazon Rekognition Custom Labels Developer Guide\.
+The validation data includes error information for individual JSON lines in the dataset\.
+For more information, see [Debugging a Failed Model Training](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/tm-debugging.html)\.

 You get the `ValidationData` object for the training dataset \([ TrainingDataResult ](API_TrainingDataResult.md)\) and the test dataset \([ TestingDataResult ](API_TestingDataResult.md)\) by calling [ DescribeProjectVersions ](API_DescribeProjectVersions.md)\.